StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ### Telemetry interval

-The telemetry interval specifies the time window for which events, metrics and traces are available in the Rancher Observability perspectives.
+The telemetry interval specifies the time window for which events, metrics and traces are available in the SUSE Observability perspectives.
 It runs from left to right on the timeline.

 ![Telemetry interval](../../.gitbook/assets/v51_telemetry_interval.png)